intentframe/intentframe/README.md

 - **OpenAI API key** for the AI review layers (Analysis Engine and Guardian).
 Local-model support (Ollama, llama.cpp) is on the roadmap.
 - **`uv`** for workspace setup (the setup script installs it if missing).

-Linux and other model providers are on the roadmap.
+Linux support and additional model providers are on the roadmap.

 ---